 (left) Floor mosaic from Tomb 80; (right) floor mosaic from Tomb 30

 In tombs which had been designed for cinerary urns, often the space for sarcophagi was obtained by digging the pavement, burying the sarcophagi and then covering them with a new mosaic.
 A subject similar to the Nine Muses indicates that the move from cremation to inhumation did not involve a departure from the traditional religion.
-A mosaic portraying birds could instead indicate a shift towards new beliefs.

 The floor mosaic outside Tomb 43 is likely a reference to the trade of the dead man, presumably a ship-owner, but the Greek words ("This is a place free of fear") could give another, more metaphysical meaning to it.
 In that case the lighthouse of Portus would represent the reaching of peace at the end of life, a sort of "Rest in Peace".